AWS HPC Batch Worker Manager

 Quick Start

-Provision the required AWS resources (S3 bucket, IAM roles, compute environment, job queue, and job definition):
+Provision required AWS resources (S3 bucket, IAM roles, compute environment, job queue, and job definition):

 source tests/worker_manager_adapter/aws_hpc/.scaler_aws_hpc.env